oyatziry/workshops/content/english/guidelines/getting-started.md

 Depending on what you're modifying you'll want to get a better understanding of [how the site is built](site-architecture.md)

-In our case you want to modify this file so go to content\english\guidelines\getting-started.md I simply want you to add two exclamation points to the word "Welcome!"
+In our case you want to modify this file so go to content\english\guidelines\getting-started.md I simply want you to add two exclamation points to the word "Welcome!!"

 **Before**: `Welcome!`